Size Scales of the Universe at Home

 At a scale of 1/4.34×1015, the Oort cloud would be the size of this room, and the Scattered disc would be the size of this model.

 The Scattered disc and Kuiper belt are only partly explained by the Nice model (described above under "Oort cloud").
-In particular, the origin of the "cold" Kuiper objects (which have redder surfaces and were formed further from the Sun) is still poorly understood.
+In particular, the origin of the "cold" Kuiper objects like Sedna (which have redder surfaces and appear to have been formed further from the Sun) is still poorly understood.

 Two other classes of objects are explained by the Nice model: the "hot" Kuiper objects (which have grayer surfaces like the asteroids) probably formed at a distance near that of Jupiter and were pushed outwards.
 The scattered disc objects reached their current location by being in an orbital resonance with Neptune and gradually shifting outwards as Neptune drifted outwards.